 What is Virtualization and How Does it Work

-- Bare metal (Type 1) hypervisors that act as an operating system because they run guest virtual machines directly on a system’s hardware.
+- Bare metal (Type 1) hypervisors act as an operating system because they run guest virtual machines directly on a system’s hardware.
 A Type-1 Hypervisor means that it has direct access to the hardware.
-VMware vSphere, Xen, and Microsoft Hyper-V are some examples for Type 1 hypervisors.
+VMware vSphere, Xen, and Microsoft Hyper-V are some examples of Type 1 hypervisors.

-While bare metal hypervisors run directly on the computing hardware, hosted hypervisors run on top of the operating system of the host machine.
+So, while bare-metal hypervisors run directly on the computing hardware, hosted hypervisors run on top of the host machine’s operating system.

 Benefits of Virtualization on PC